 The Manager Proficiency Gap

 Companies of every size and flavor suffer from such a manager proficiency gap.
-It leads to disengaged employees, low productivity, attrition and lost opportunities.
+It leads to low productivity, attrition and lost opportunities.
 Any company with a manager proficiency gap will lose to a competitor that improves its daily management by even a little.

 And the best part is – you can try it with your team for free today!